-CRITERIA/QUALITY DEFINITION(S) Scientific Validity (Technical Considerations) Measurable/ Quantitative Feature of environment measurable over time; has defined numerical scale and can be quantified simply.
-Sensitivity Responds to broad range of conditions or perturbations within an appropriate time frame and geographic scale; sensitive to potential impacts being evaluated.
+Criteria/Quality Definition(s) Scientific Validity (Technical Considerations) Measurable/ Quantitative Feature of environment measurable over time; has defined numerical scale and can be quantified simply.
+Sensitivity Responds to broad range of conditions or perturbations within an appropriate timeframe and geographic scale; sensitive to the potential impacts being evaluated.
 Resolution/ Discriminatory Power Ability to discriminate meaningful differences in environmental condition with a high degree of resolution (high signal:noise ratio).
 Integrates Effects/ Exposure Integrates effects or exposure over time and space.
 Validity/Accuracy Parameter is true measure of some environmental condition within constraints of existing science.
 Related or linked unambiguously to an endpoint in an assessment process.
 Reproducible Reproducible within defined and acceptable limits for data collection over time and space.
 Representative Changes in parameters indicate trends in other parameters they are selected to represent.
 Scope/Applicability Responds to environmental changes on a geographic and temporal scale appropriate to the goal or issue.
 Reference Value Has reference condition or benchmark against which to measure progress.
 Data Comparability Can be compared to existing datasets/past conditions.
 Anticipatory Provides an early warning of changes.
 Practical Considerations Cost-effectiveness Information is available or can be obtained with reasonable cost/effort.
 High information return per cost.
 Level of Difficulty Ability to obtain expertise to monitor.
 Ability to find, identify, and interpret chemical parameters, biological taxa, or habitat parameter.
 Easily detected.
 Generally accepted method available.
-Sampling produces minimal environmental impact.
-Programmatic Considerations Relevance Relevant to desired goal, issue, or agency mission (e.g., fish fillets for consumption advisories; species of recreational or commercial value).
-Program Coverage Program uses suite of indicators that encompass major components of the ecosystem over the range of environmental conditions that can be expected.
-Understandable Indicator is or can be transformed into a format that target audience of understand (e.g., nontechnical for public).
+Sampling produces minimal environmental impacts.
+Programmati c Considerations Relevance Relevant to desired goal, issue, or agency mission (e.g., fish consumption advisories for human health protection, management of species having recreational or commercial value).
+Program Coverage Program uses suite of indicators that encompass major components of the ecosystem over the range of environmental conditions that could be expected.
+Understandable Indicator is or can be transformed into a format that target audience can understand (e.g., nontechnical for public).